 A block of streets had been cordoned off expressly for the purpose of testing new drivers.
 It felt like a neighborhood waiting for life to begin: there weren’t any other cars, or bicycles, or people; not a single shop or makeshift stand lined the sidewalk.
 No tricycles loaded down with goods, no flatbed carts puttering behind two-stroke engines, no cabs darting like fish for a fare.
 Nobody was turning without signaling; nobody was stepping off a curb without looking.
 I had never seen such a peaceful street in Beijing, and in the years that followed I sometimes wished I had had time to savor it.
 But after I had gone about fifty yards the examiner spoke again.

 “Pull over,” he said.
 “You can turn off the car.”

 The examiner filled out forms, his pen moving efficiently.
 He had barely burned through a quarter of a Red Pagoda Mountain.
 One of the last things he said to me was, “You’re a very good driver.”

 This entry was posted on Sunday, March 21st, 2010 at 8:02 am and is filed under Cars, Cities, Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.